prometheus/prom2json/README.md

 _not_ using the deprecated JSON format as specified in the [Prometheus exposition format reference](https://docs.google.com/document/d/1ZjyKiKxZV83VI9ZKAXRGKaUKK2BIWCT7oiGBKDBpjEY/edit?usp=sharing).
-The created JSON uses a format much closer in structure to the procotol buffer format.
+The created JSON uses a format much closer in structure to the protocol buffer format.
 It is only used by the `prom2json` tool and has no significance elsewhere.
 See below for a description.